RU-Automated-Reasoning-Group/ReGuS/README.md

-# Program Synthesis of Intelligent Agent from Rewards
+# Program Synthesis for Robot Learning

 Deep reinforcement learning (RL) has led to encouraging successes in numerous challenging robotics applications.
 However, the lack of inductive biases to support logic deduction and generalization in the representation of a deep RL model causes it less effective in exploring complex long-horizon robot-control tasks with sparse reward signals.
 Existing program synthesis algorithms for RL problems inherit the same limitation, as they either adapt conventional RL algorithms to guide program search or synthesize robot-control programs to imitate an RL model.
 In this paper, we propose PBR, a programming-by-reward paradigm, to unlock the potential of program synthesis to overcome the exploration challenges.
 We develop a novel hierarchical synthesis algorithm with decomposed search space for loops, on-demand synthesis of conditional statements, and curriculum synthesis for procedure calls, to effectively compress the search space for long-horizon, multi-stage, and procedural robot-control tasks that are difficult to explore using deep RL techniques.